 3. Single-customer interactions are separated

 In a legacy ticketing system, tickets are organized as isolated issues, not by customer.
-This means your agents don’t receive any context or information about a customer’s previous interactions, causing potential frustration for shoppers once they reach an agent.
+This means your agents don’t receive any customer context, or information about a customer’s previous interactions, causing potential frustration for shoppers once they reach an agent.

 Customers can also submit multiple tickets for a single issue, leading to confusion on the level of staff needed to handle incoming tickets.
 Meanwhile, a people-centric approach offers more accurate staffing estimations, sorting issues by customer, not by request.